 Failing to report all of your income is one of the easiest ways to boost your odds of being audited.
 Whenever you’re issued a W-2 or 1099 for taxable income you’ve received, the IRS automatically gets a copy too.
 When you file your return, the IRS will check to make sure the amount of income you’re reporting is the same as what they have on file.
 If the numbers don’t match up, there’s an excellent chance that you’ll be contacted for an audit to find out why.

 2. Making Too Much Money

 Statistically speaking, high-income taxpayers are much more likely to be targeted for an audit.
 IRS statistics show that in 2014, the audit rate was 0.86% for taxpayers.
-In 2015, it dipped to 0.84%, the lowest it’s been since 2004.
+Jump to the most recent tax year and the rate falls even farther, to 0.50%, as the IRS has chosen to audit fewer and fewer upper class filers.
 Sill, if your income has jumped significantly over the last year, it could increase your chances of showing up on the IRS radar.

 3. Claiming Large Deductions

 Claiming deductions for things like charitable donations or medical expenses to lower your tax bill doesn’t in itself make you prime audit material.
 But claiming substantial deductions in proportion to your income does.
 For example, if you reported income of $50,000 and charitable donations of $25,000 it might raise an eyebrow with the IRS.